On-Page SEO [The Ultimate Guide 2021]

 Users should be your priority.
 If your website can satisfy the user, that means it already has happy Google.
 Keep yourself in the place of the user and then create the content of your web page.
 Keep it short and straightforward.
 It should be easy enough for the user to understand.

 If you think that according to you it is easy to read and understand but still have some doubts.
 You can take the help of the Grammarly tool.
 It is one of the best free SEO tools.
 It checks for the readability of the content, its grammar, punctuation, sentence structure, style, and other content-related issues.
 Readers are your leaders, make them happy.

 You must have visited thousands of websites, and I am sure you have noticed the social media buttons somewhere on every webpage.
 Social media brings a considerable amount of traffic to your site.

 A viewer can share your content on various social media platforms via social media buttons, and others who click on that link directly gain access to the web page, which leads to an increase in traffic.

 Though social media buttons are not compulsory as per the present Google algorithm, it can, of course, help in bringing a lot of traffic and can indirectly help in boosting the rank.
 Indirect ranking here refers to the fact that it makes your website famous as well.

 On-page SEO is the basic of SEO.
-It is more than a stupidity if you do not optimize the content of your webpage and switch to other means of SEO.
-As an SEO tip, always use the keyword in the first 100 words of your post.
+It will be a stupid move if you do not optimize the content of your webpage and switch to other means of SEO.
+As an SEO tip, always use the keyword in the first 50 words of your post, URL, and title.
 I hope you guys found this On-site SEO guide informative.